Scientific Name

 These popular garden plants are easy to grow.
 Hylotelephiums are ideal for that part of your garden that gets too much sun or too little water to grow anything else.
 They also grow well in containers.

 Hylotelephiums prefer full sun.
-They tolerate light to partial shade in hot summer climates but will produce weak, floppy growth when grown in too much shade or overly rich soils.
+They tolerate light to partial shade in hot summer climates but produce weak, floppy growth when grown in too much shade or overly rich soils.

 These succulents do not need rich soil, but they do need excellent drainage.
 Choose a commercial potting mix for succulents, or make one yourself.

 Hylotelephiums are drought-tolerant once established.
 The best way to water a Hylotelephium is to use the "soak and dry" method.
-First, get the soil completely wet, and then wait until it is dry before watering again.
+First, get the soil completely wet, then wait until it is dry before watering again.

 Hylotelephiums can be grown from seeds, division, or stem cuttings.